paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 The date of the enactment of the National Defense Authorization Act for Fiscal Year 2020 and such date of enactment, referred to in subsec. (a)(1), is the date of enactment of Pub.
 L. 116–92, which was approved Dec.
 20, 2019.

 #### Amendments
+2025—Subsec. (a)(2)(B).
+Pub.
+L. 119–60, § 1013(1), amended subpar.
+(B) generally.
+Prior to amendment, subpar.
+(B) read as follows: “operates independently of chains-of-command for acquisition program management.”

+Subsec. (b).
+Pub.
+L. 119–60, § 1013(2), designated existing provisions as par.
+(1) and added par.
+(2).

+Subsec. (d)(3).
+Pub.
+L. 119–60, § 1805(b)(2), substituted “means a decision to enter into technology maturation and risk reduction pursuant to guidance prescribed by the Secretary of Defense for the management of Department of Defense acquisition programs.” for “has the meaning given that term in [section 4211 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4211).”

 2021—Subsec. (d)(3).
 Pub.
 L. 116–283 substituted “section 4211” for “section 2431a”.

 #### Effective Date of 2021 Amendment
 Amendment by section 1883(b)(2) of Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Exemption of Unmanned Surface Vessels and Unmanned Underwater Vehicles From Certain Technical Authority Requirements
+Pub.
+L. 119–60, div.
+A, title X, § 1020, Dec.
+18, 2025, 139 Stat.
+1033, provided that: “(a) Exemption From Senior Technical Authority Requirements.—Unmanned surface vessels and unmanned underwater vehicles acquired or developed by the Department of the Navy are exempt from any requirement for oversight by a senior technical authority established under [section 8669b of title 10](./chapter-863-naval-vessels.md#section-8669b), United States Code, except the requirements, specifications, and approvals described in subsection (c). “(b) Limitation Relating to Office of the Chief Engineer.—Subject to subsection (c), the Chief Engineer of the Naval Sea Systems Command may not establish any requirement, specification, or approval for an unmanned surface vessel or an unmanned underwater vehicle unless such action is approved in advance by the program manager responsible for the respective unmanned system. “(c) Exceptions.—As the Secretary of the Navy considers appropriate, unmanned surface vessels and unmanned underwater vehicles may be subject to requirements, specifications, and approvals established by technical domain managers or technical warrant holders with responsibility for cybersecurity, ordnance and explosives, or warfare systems, without advanced approval described in subsection (b). “(d) Definitions.—In this section:“(1) The term ‘unmanned surface vessel’ means a vessel designed to operate on the surface of the water without an onboard human crew. “(2) The term ‘unmanned underwater vehicle’ means a vehicle designed to operate below the surface of the water without an onboard human crew.”

 <a id="section-8669c"></a>
 ## § 8669c.
 Assessments required prior to start of construction on first ship of a shipbuilding program
-**(a) In General.—** The Secretary of the Navy may not approve the start of construction of the first ship for any major shipbuilding program until a period of 30 days has elapsed following the date on which the Secretary—
+**(a) In General.—** The Secretary of the Navy may not approve the start of construction of the first ship for any major shipbuilding program until a period of 15 days has elapsed following the date on which the Secretary—

 (1) submits a report to the congressional defense committees on the results of any production readiness review;

-(2) certifies to the congressional defense committees that the findings of any such review support commencement of construction; and
+(2) certifies to the congressional defense committees that the findings of any such review support the start of construction; and

-(3) certifies to the congressional defense committees that the basic and functional design of the vessel is complete.
+(3) certifies to the congressional defense committees that at least 95 percent of all the basic and functional design drawing packages for the ship have reached final approval.

-**(b) Report.—** The report required by subsection (a)(1) shall include, at a minimum, an assessment of each of the following:
+**(b) Report.—** The report required by subsection (a)(1) shall include each of the following:

-(1) The maturity of the ship’s design, as measured by stability of the ship contract specifications and the degree of completion of detail design and production design drawings.
+(1) An identification of the degree to which detail design and production design drawings and related documents have been completed in accordance with the shipbuilding contract.

-(2) The maturity of developmental command and control systems, weapon and sensor systems, and hull, mechanical and electrical systems.

-(3) The readiness of the shipyard facilities and workforce to begin construction.
+(2) An assessment of the readiness of the shipyard facilities and workforce to begin construction.

-(4) The Navy’s estimated cost at completion and the adequacy of the budget to support the estimate.

-(5) The Navy’s estimated delivery date and description of any variance to the contract delivery date.
+(3) The Navy’s estimated delivery date and a description of any risks that could affect such delivery date.

-(6) The extent to which adequate processes and metrics are in place to measure and manage program risks.
+(4) An assessment of the extent to which adequate processes and metrics are in place to measure and manage program risks.

+(5) With respect to the first ship, a description of the plans of the Navy to oversee and document the construction of the ship to ensure that the detail design supports the construction schedule for the ship.

+(6) A definition of the term “start of construction” that—

+  (A) is applicable to the first ship; and

+  (B) does not mean a point in time—

+    (i) after the completion of 5 percent of lightship displacement; or

+    (ii) after the advance procurement or advance construction of the ship.

+(7) An identification of any fabrication of the hull and superstructure of the ship that will occur before the date on which the Secretary submits the certifications required under paragraphs (2) and (3) of subsection (a).

+(8) An identification of the extent of to which vendor- and government-furnished information supports the overall maturity and stability of the ship’s design, including information regarding—

+  (A) whether vendor selection is complete for major distributive systems and key equipment supporting operational requirements;

+  (B) whether specifications are finalized for major distributive systems and key equipment; and

+  (C) the status of factory acceptance testing, as applicable, to validate finalized specifications for major distributive systems and key equipment through manufacturing.

 **(c) Definitions.—** For the purposes of subsection (a):

-(1) **Basic and functional design.—** — The term “basic and functional design”, when used with respect to a vessel, means design through computer aided models, that—
+(1) **Basic and functional design.—** — The term “basic and functional design”, when used with respect to a vessel, means design through computer aided models, and when used with respect to manned surface and undersea combatants, means design through the completion of three-dimensional computer aided modeling, that—

-  (A) fixes the major hull structure of the vessel;
+  (A) supports the major hull structure of the vessel;

   (B) sets the hydrodynamics of the vessel; and

-  (C) routes major portions of all distributive systems of the vessel, including electricity, water, and other utilities.
+  (C) positions and routes all major distributive systems of the ship, including electricity, water, and other utilities.

 (2) **First ship.—** — The term “first ship” applies to a ship if—